jonathanchukinas/cheatsheets/cheatsheets/git.md

     - Restart BASH window to be able to use the alias.
   - Open a file by: `npp <file_path>`
   - [notepad++ command line switches](http://docs.notepad-plus-plus.org/index.php/Command_Line_Switches)
+- OR OR OR!! just add this to global config: `git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"`

 ## PyCharm IDE
 - Can be configured to interface with git.